FloaterTS/RTSUnityGameLicenta/README.md

 - Partially finished map using Unity 3D Terrain Tools.

-It is still in progress and the final version will have the following:
+It is still work in progress and the final version will have the following:
 - Enemy AI - Base building and coordinated attacking

 - More base building options - buildings and upgrades